 SE4 is perfectly positioned for commuters, has excellent schools, a conservation area and remarkable parkland at Hilly Fields.
-Views are spectacular from the park, which is surrounded by truly beautiful homes and has an esteemed, Hogwarts-esque girls' school plum in its centre.
+Views are spectacular from the park's summit, which is flanked by beautiful homes and has an esteemed, Hogwarts-esque girls' school plum in its centre.

 Every July, around 30-40 artists open their studio doors to the public for Brockley Open Studios.
-Independent cafés, shops, restaurants and bars have flourished too.
-If specialist shops are surviving, that alone can gauge the demographic supporting them.
+Independent cafés, shops, restaurants and bars have flourished too, highlighting the demographic supporting them.
 If you haven't visited Brockley Market, make sure you do, it's intensely good.

-Brockley has London Overground links, meaning commuters can be in Shoreditch's Digital Mile in minutes.
-It has also halved travel time to north and west London via a swift change at Canada Water.
-Brockley is just two stops from that Jubilee line interchange and falls within Zone 2.
+Brockley is in Zone 2 and has London Overground links, enabling commuters to be in the coolest parts f London's East End in minutes.
+It's also halved travel time to north and west London via a swift change at Canada Water.